BeauRussell/OpenSourceBot/CONTRIBUTING.md

 Try to maintain similar whitespace and other formatting styles to the rest of the code.

+This repo also uses [mocha][2] to test written functions.
+If you make any changes to expected input/output of functions, please rewrite the tests or inform us in the [discord][3] so we can change them for you.
+However please only do this if you do not how to use mocha.

 ## Committing Changes

 All changes made to this code should be pushed to a remote feature branch, preferably with a name